ZachFriedenberger/neurotheory-garden/_notes/probabilistic PCA.md

 ---

 To extend [[PCA 🚧]] to a probabilistic framework, we simply model the data generation process using a latent variable model.
 While conventional [[PCA 🚧]] is formulated as a projection from a $D$ dimensional data space to an $M$ dimensional subspace, probabilistic PCA is a mapping from an $M$ dimensional latent space to the data space.
-We will see that the conventional [[PCA 🚧]] procedure appears doing [[MLE|maximum likelihood estimation]].
+We will see that the conventional [[PCA 🚧]] procedure appears doing [[MLE 🚧|maximum likelihood estimation]].

 By defining PCA a generative model, it is easy to formulate [[Bayesian PCA]] by defining prior distributions over the parameters  ($W$, $\mu$, and $\sigma$).
 Using the Bayesian formulation allows us to automatically infer the number of subspace dimensions using methods such as [[ARD|automatic subspace determination]].